Basic Amazon selling costs depend on seller account type:

 |FBM vs FBA|

-If you are strapped for cash and have a lot of time on your hands, you can do Amazon product research the old-school way.
-This involves manual research on prices, number of sellers, ranking and categories for each ASIN (unique product number).
-Provided with a spreadsheet and this data, you can make some estimations regarding the profitability of products, niches and costs of selling on Amazon
+- Old-school (if you are strapped for cash and have a lot of time on your hands): manual research on prices, number of sellers, ranking and categories for each ASIN (unique product number).
+Provided with a spreadsheet and this data, you can make estimations regarding the profitability of products, niches and costs of selling on Amazon

-Not many of us have hours to spend on Amazon product research.
-And not many of us want to base an important business decision on estimations and gut feeling.
-That’s why most sellers use a product research tool to discover top sellers on Amazon.
-They allow you to search through products and categories based on filters such as sales, weight, ranking and number of reviews.
+- Quick and safe: using one of the product research tools – they allow you to search through products and categories based on filters such as sales, weight, ranking and number of reviews.
 And often you can find products that sell within no time.

-Once you know what you want to sell, you can sign up with Amazon.
-When signing up as a seller, Amazon gives you two options: the Individual Seller account and the Professional Seller Account.
+As mentioned: when signing up as a seller, Amazon gives you 2 options: the Individual Seller account and the Professional Seller Account.

-The Amazon Referral Fee is charged for each active listing and depends on the product category.
-The amount of the fee is between 6-45% of the product price, and usually averages at 15%.
-There is also a minimum referral fee of $1 or $2, depending on product category.
-This minimum applies when the percentage calculation of the referral fee is lower than the respective minimum referral fee.
+- There is also a referral fee of $1 or $2, depending on product category (applies when the percentage calculation of the referral fee is lower than the respective minimum referral fee)

-If you are selling media products (including books, DVD, music, video games etc.), Amazon will also charge you a Variable Closing Fee.
-This is a $1.80 flat fee charged on top of the Referral Fee.
+- If you are selling media products (including books, DVD, music, video games etc.), Amazon will also charge you a Variable Closing Fee ($1.80 flat fee on top of the Referral Fee)

 The Amazon Referral Fee per category is as follows: